 Be Aware At All Times

-The outdoors is a rapidly changing environment.
+The outdoor environment is a rapidly changing environment.
 Unexpected terrain challenges and natural hazards may be present.
 Be aware of what's in front of you and your surroundings.

 A coiled-up Prairie Rattlesnake next to a rock on Boulder open space